CORRECTIONAL MAINTENANCE OFFICER SUPERVISOR

 1. Employees in this classification may be assigned duties which require the operation of a motor vehicle.
 Employees assigned such duties will be required to possess a motor vehicle operator's license valid in the State of Maryland.

-3. Some positions in this classification may require the operation, maintenance and cleaning of high-pressure boilers and equipment.
-Employees assigned such duties will be required to possess a valid Maryland First Grade Stationary Engineer license.
+3. Some positions in this classification may require employees to possess a valid Maryland 1st Grade Stationary Engineer license to operate, maintain and clean high-pressure boilers and equipment.

 4. Employees who have not already done so must complete and successfully pass the Entrance Level Correctional Training Course required for the Maryland Correctional Training Commission certificate during the probationary period.